buildkite/docs/pages/test_analytics/javascript_collectors.md

     reporter: "buildkite-test-collector/cypress/reporter",
     ```

-1. If you would like to pass in the API token using a custom environment variable, you can do so using the `reporterOptions`.
+    **Note:** To pass in the API token using a custom environment variable, add the `reporterOptions` option to your Cypress configuration:

     ```js
     // cypress.config.js